The Friends of Mere School (FOMS) - Mere School PTA

 Parents help to man the stands selling new books during Book Week, and the second hand book stall.

-Panto Trip - December: The Friends of Mere School pay for every child (approx. 200) plus staff to go to the Pantomime in Salisbury.
+In December The Friends of Mere School pay for every child (approx. 200) plus staff to go to the Pantomime in Salisbury.
 The £2000+ cost of tickets is met by fundraising throughout the year.
+Helpers are needed to bag popcorn the day before the trip.

 Donate your unwanted clothing and textiles to the Blue Bags scheme.
 The school are paid by weight of goods received.
 Bags are sent home in the book bags with deadlines.